Revolt of Hasan Khan Salar: Volatile Situation in Khorasan

 Around this time the Tekke Turkmen began to raid around Mashhad with the support of the Jalayer tribe governing Kalat-e Naderi, which had remained independent since the beginning of Qajar rule over Khorasan.
 Jafar Qoli Khan Shadlu, the chieftain of the Shadlu Kurds, also assisted in raiding the vicinity of Mashhad.
-Asif al-Daula sent some retaliatory raids but they didn't do anything to discourage the khan.
+Asef al-Dowleh sent some retaliatory raids, but they were ineffective in discouraging the khan.

 Kalat-e Naderi was finally conquered by Hasan Khan Salar in the first half of 1846.
-This benefited Asif al-Daula but not the shah, because he had become a threat to Qajar rule in Khorasan and Hajji Mirza Aghasi planned to send troops there to strengthen the shah's authority there.
+This benefited Asef al-Dowleh but not the shah, as he had become a threat to Qajar rule in Khorasan.
+Haji Mirza Aqasi planned to send troops to Khorasan to strengthen the Shah's authority there.
 Jafar Qoli Khan Shadlu, however, still refused to submit to the Shah and present himself at Tehran.

-In the late summer of 1846 Asif al-Daula planned to invade Herat and depose Yar Mohammad Khan with the support of Mohammad Yusuf bin Malik Qasim Mirza and Shah Pasand Khan of Lash and Joveyn.
-However, Aghasi refused to authorize the plan, thinking it as an attempt for Asif al-Daula to gain more power.
+In the late summer of 1846 Asef al-Dowleh planned to invade Herat and depose Yar Muhammad Khan with the support of Mohammad Yusuf bin Malik Qasim Mirza and Shah Pasand Khan of Lash and Joveyn.
+However, Aqasi refused to authorise the plan, viewing it as an attempt for Asef al-Dowleh to gain more power.

 Planning

 Salar began to think of forming a tribal army to conquer Khorasan and expelling the Qajars, using Kalat as a base.
 He formed a marriage alliance with Jafar Qoli Khan Shadlu.
-Asif al-Daula initially supported his son but changed his mind in 1847 when Salar began to take money from Asif's treasury in order to pay for troops.
+Asef al-Dowleh initially supported his son but changed his mind in 1847 when Salar began to take money from Asef's treasury in order to pay for troops.

-Asif al-Daula managed to convince the Shah to make Hasan Khan Salar the governor of Khorasan and appoint himself as guardian of Mashhad.
-However, once the Shah fulfilled these requests, Asif al-Daula began to crush those who gave their allegiance directly to the Shah and ordered the execution of the governor of the Nardin district, Mohammad Hasan Khan.
+Asef al-Dowleh managed to convince the Shah to make Hasan Khan Salar the governor of Khorasan and appoint himself as guardian of Mashhad.
+However, once the Shah fulfilled these requests, Asef al-Dowleh began to crush those who gave their allegiance directly to the Shah and ordered the execution of the governor of the Nardin district, Mohammad Hasan Khan.

-This was the last straw, and Asif was ordered to set out for Tehran, which he did, and took 400,000 tuman with him.
-Mirza Muhammad Khan was sent to rule in Mashhad as a replacement.
-The governor of Bastam, Sulayman Khan, sent a 600-man force (composed of 500 riflemen, 100 cavalry, and two artillery pieces) with Mirza Muhammad Khan as an escort.
-Mirza Muhammad Khan then defected to Salar and joined him in rebelling against the Shah.
+This was the last straw, and Asef was ordered to set out for Tehran, which he did, and took 400,000 tuman with him.
+Mirza Mohammad Khan Beglerbegi was sent to rule in Mashhad as a replacement.
+The governor of Bastam, Sulayman Khan, sent a 600-man force (composed of 500 riflemen, 100 cavalry, and two artillery pieces) with Mirza Mohammad Khan as an escort.
+Mirza Mohammad Khan then defected to Salar and joined him in rebelling against the Shah.